-We welcome submissions on all aspects of research into high-intensity exercise, including translational science, clinical investigations and epidemiological studies.
+We look forward to publishing articles on all aspects of research into high-intensity/resistance exercise, including translational science, clinical investigations and epidemiological studies in August 2020.

 Exercise as medicine for metabolic dysfunction and obesity: eschewing generalities by defining specifics